AlexanderMattTurner/agent-review/README.md

 # agent-review

-**A reusable GitHub Actions workflow that reviews a pull request with Claude.** It reads the whole diff once, then posts ONE review.
+**A reusable GitHub Actions workflow that reviews a pull request with Claude.** It reads the whole diff once, then posts a review.
 The comments are inline: each one is anchored to a line of the diff, so you read the finding beside the code that caused it.

 The read runs in three shapes, and the size of the diff picks the shape: